-The Tel Aviv University Model UN Society, founded in 2012, is a student-led leadership programme that puts the study of diplomacy and negotiation at the forefront of its work.
+The Tel Aviv University Model UN Society, founded in 2011, is a student-led leadership program that puts the study of diplomacy and negotiation at the forefront of its work.

 The Society holds weekly practice sessions that include everything from classes and workshops to simulations and guest speakers.

 At TAUMUN we focus not only on national conferences but go above and beyond to send our students to compete in the international circuit.
-Just last year, we sent a delegation to LIMUN in London, England.
-We also sent the largest Israeli delegation to EuroMUN in Maastricht, the Netherlands as well as a delegation to SGMUN in St. Gallen, Switzerland.
+Two years ago, before COVID-19, we sent a delegation to LIMUN in London, England.
+This year we sent the largest Israeli delegation to EuroMUN in Maastricht, the Netherlands as well as a delegation to SGMUN in St. Gallen, Switzerland.

 Our delegations included Chairs, and our delegates returned home with both awards and incredible experiences.